Lyroxide/syuusyuu9701/categories.md

       });
     });

-    // This is the fix for links from other pages
+    // This part handles links from other pages (e.g., from a post page) function filterByUrlHash() {
-    // Check for a category in the URL hash when the page loads function filterByUrlHash() {
       const hash = decodeURIComponent(window.location.hash.substring(1));
       if (hash) {